Externships: Information for Student Participants

 - Hosting an Externship: The Pros and Con

-- Hosts are presented with a pool of student candidates whom they interview (usually via telephone) and select for externships.
+- Hosts are presented with a pool of student candidates whom they interview (usually via telephone or Skype) and select for externships.

 - There are many variants possible in designing externships: rotational design, short-term project driven, involving other alumni, and more.